wp-plugins/wp-attention-boxes/readme.txt

 This plugin keeps a snippet library of these stylized DIV's, and makes them immediately accessible in your edit post page by clicking a button on your html-mode toolbar.

-The contact page for this plugin is: <a href="http://stevebailey.biz/blog1/apps" target="_blank">Blog</a>, however this plugin page on wordpress that you're looking at, has all the info  you need.
+The contact page for this plugin is: <a href="http://stevebailey.biz/blog/wp-attention-boxes" target="_blank">Wp Attention Boxes</a>

+Currently the screen shots don't seem to be showing for this plugin, on the page you're looking at, so you can see the screenshots at the site above

 == Installation ==